top of page

 A consistent, predictable income stream is one of the most underrated forms of ROI.
 Even if a property doesn't deliver the highest possible yield, the reliability of a long-term lease with a strong tenant, particularly national and international brands or government entities, can be more valuable over time.
 Built-in rental increases, whether fixed annually or linked to CPI escalations, further enhance this reliability.

-This stability empowers investors to plan confidently for the future and alleviates concerns about income fluctuations or vacancy.
+This stability empowers investors to plan confidently for the future and alleviates concerns about income fluctuations or vacancies.

-Some commercial properties provide a form of ROI through low volatility and defensive performance, especially compared to residential property or equities.
+Some commercial properties provide a unique form of ROI through low volatility and defensive performance, especially compared to residential properties or equities.
 For example:

-Medical or essential services tenants (like GP clinics or childcare centres) offer resilience in downturns
+• Medical or essential services tenants (like GP clinics or childcare centers) offer resilience in downturns.

 ROI here = preservation of capital and reduced downside risk.

 Commercial real estate offers a unique form of ROI through its ability to reduce risk.
-Certain asset classes like medical centres, childcare facilities, and industrial units, tend to weather economic downturns more robustly.
-Properties housing multiple tenants further mitigate risk by cushioning cash flow if one unit becomes vacant.
+Certain asset classes like medical centers, childcare facilities, and industrial units tend to weather economic downturns more robustly.
+Properties housing multiple tenants mitigate risk by cushioning cash flow if one unit becomes vacant.

-In these cases, ROI is measured by the preservation of capital and the minimisation of potential downside, rather than aggressive growth.
+In these cases, ROI is measured by the preservation of capital and the minimization of potential downsides rather than aggressive growth.

 Some commercial assets offer a high ROI in terms of time and effort saved, especially with: